uniphil/expression-parser/readme.md

 [![Build Status](https://travis-ci.org/uniphil/expression-compiler.svg?branch=master)](https://travis-ci.org/uniphil/expression-compiler)

-Compile math expressions to a useful AST, with built-in compilers to turn the AST into a sanitized javascript function.
+Parse math expressions to a useful AST, with built-in compilers for:
+ * creating a sanitized executable javascript function
+ * creating a function that returns a value for every node of the AST when executed
+ * echoes back the original expression if parsing succeeds

+The compilers are provided for convenience, an will not be pulled into a build unless you specifically `require` them.
+The AST is pretty easy to walk if you build your own compiler -- the echo compiler only requires [seven lines of code](https://github.com/uniphil/expression-compiler/blob/fa7a0e2a9207fd48752d3376dc624f2b9b58d31a/echo.js#L7-L15) to implement

 Install